gabemule/codex-test/pkg/akads/README.md

 ## 📝 Usage Notes

-1. ✨ Virtual environment activation and aider-chat installation only need to be done once
+1. ✨ Virtual environment activation and aider installation only need to be done once
 2. 🔄 Project tree must be generated before documentation generation
 3. 🔑 The ANTHROPIC_API_KEY must be set before running pkg.akads
 4. 🚀 Default mode is "prod" when no mode is specified